o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 {{< /note >}}

 ## 2. Author AZSL Shader Code (.azsl)
-First, you are going to write AZSL shader code in the `MyUnlitColor.azsl`.
+First, you are going to write AZSL shader code in the `MyUnlitColor.azsl` file.
 The AZSL shader contains the following components:
 - #include directives
 - Shader Resource Groups (SRGs)
 - Vertex and fragment shader inputs and outputs